-Family Child Care (FCC) Homes: (Ages 4 weeks-12 years) Offer full-day, part-day, and hourly child care to include extended duty day, weekend care, 24-hour care as needed in a home environment.
-Care for up to eight children (depending on mix of ages) is provided by trained, certified, and monitored Family Child Care Providers in their own homes (privately owned and government owned or leased housing) and is subject to DoD Certification.
+Family Child Care (FCC) Homes: (Ages 4 weeks-12 years) Designed to offer full-day, part-day, and hourly childcare to include extended duty day, weekend care, 24-hour care as needed in a home environment.
+Provider determines type of care offered and hours of operation.
+Care for up to eight children (depending on mix of ages) is provided by trained, certified, and monitored Family Child Care Providers in their government owned or leased housing and is subject to DoD Certification.

-School-Age (SA) Centers (aka Child Development Centers): (Ages KG - 5th grade) Offer before and after school programs, summer care and camps during school vacations.
+School-Age Centers (SAC) (may be combined with Child Development Centers): (Ages KG - 5th grade) Designed to offer before and after school programs, summer care and camps during school vacations.
 Care is provided by trained staff and operations are subject to DoD Certification.

-Fort Leavenworth offers Part-Day Preschool classes and a Part-time Strong Beginnings (Pre-K) option at this facility September - May.
-(The CYS Part-Day and Part-Time options are not affiliated with the USD 207 preschool & pre-k programs and transportation is not provided.)
+Fort Leavenworth offers Part-Day Preschool classes at this facility September - May following the USD 207 school calendar for closures, etc. (The CYS Part-Day Class options are not affiliated with the USD 207 preschool & pre-k programs and transportation is not provided.)